Skip to Content

 App setup, operation filtering, connections, and app-backed UIsApps

-Platform loginAuthentication
+Platform loginIdentity

-RBAC, policies, and dynamic grantsAuthorization
+RBAC, policies, and static grantsAuthorization configuration

 Service accounts, subject-owned API tokens, and runAsService Accounts